ikaru5/hathor-contract/README.md

 ## Contributors and Contact

 If you have ideas on how to develop hathor more or what features it is missing, I would love to hear about it.
-You can always contact me on [gitter](https://gitter.im/amberframework/amber) @ikaru5.
+You can always contact me on [gitter](https://gitter.im/amberframework/amber) @ikaru5 or E-Mail.

 - [@ikaru5](https://github.com/ikaru5) Kirill Kulikov - creator, maintainer